2017 Camp Staff

 - Fully qualified and experienced staff includes teachers certified in both special and general education, advanced psychology students, professional artists and recreation specialists.

 - All staff receives annual training in de-escalation and non-violent therapeutic crisis intervention in the Safety-Care Training Program.

 - To apply, send a resume to email@example.com

 Saul N. Lieberman, Ph.D.

-Dr. Lieberman has served as director of Camp Attaway since 1996.
-During the camp session, Dr. Lieberman supervises staff, coordinates with partner agencies, orients parents, manages consent forms and documents, maintains the expense accounts, dispenses medications, and generally handles all administrative aspects of Camp operations.
-During the “off season”, Dr. Lieberman conducts post camp conferences, follows up on children’s adjustment with schools and community therapists, recruits and hires staff for the subsequent year, recruits and enrolls campers.
+Dr. Lieberman has served as clinical director of Camp Attaway since 1996.
+During the camp session, Dr. Lieberman supervises and mentors staff, orients parents, and works with campers.
+During the “off season”, Dr. Lieberman conducts post camp conferences, follows up on children’s adjustment with schools and community therapists, hires staff for the subsequent year, and enrolls campers.

 Kelly Olsen is a special educator with seven years of teaching experience within the Howard County Public School System.
 She has experience with planning and coordinating education programs to meet a variety of different needs, including social/emotional, academic, and behavioral.
 She has created and implemented a variety of individual behavior plans to help children be successful in the classroom as well as the community.
 Kelly earned her bachelor’s degree in sociology from Towson University and went on to earn her master’s degree in special education from Loyola University, Maryland.
-Kelly has been certified as a trainer in Quality Behavior Solutions (QBS).
-She has completed five seasons at Camp Attaway, serving four years as program director.
+Kelly has been certified as a trainer in in Safety-Care Behavior Training.
+She has completed six seasons at Camp Attaway, serving five years as program director.